EnglundE/pasta-palace-ms2/README.md

 > * Microsoft Edge: Nothing to address, works according to test of user stories.

 - ### Functional tests on different devices
 > * Iphone 7, Iphone 11 Pro, Iphone SE, Ipad.
 Samsung Galaxy S10e, Xiaomi Mi Note 10.
 Laptop, PC.
-> * All functionality, overall performance, link and responsiveness was tested as below description.
-> 1.
+Below test was performed on all devices:
+> 1. All Navigation links were tested to see if they work as intended including the collapsed navbar on phones.
 > 2.
 > 3.
 > 4.